Glchriste/VisualAnalyticsFinalProject/README.md

 If you make any big changes, please make a new branch! :)

-Note: This project does not seem to want to work on Windows.
+Note: This project does not seem to want to compile on Windows.
 It runs successfully on Ubuntu and Mac OS X.

 ## Requirements
 Install these libaries on your computer!
 You need them to run this web app.